ahmad-alkadri/ahmad-alkadri.github.io/content/posts/three-things-that-surprised-me-most-about-tokyo.md

 The reality: I found an apartment not far from Shinjuku.
 The center's center of Tokyo.
 At a first glance, from the streets, it was like what I imagined: tall apartment buildings standing tight one after another.
 But then, I step out of my apartment, walking through the back streets, and within one minute of walking, I'm under a canopy of trees.

 These green spaces were many.
-Surprisingly, very surprisingly, very abundant and welcoming and looking like they are well maintaineed.
+Surprisingly, very surprisingly, very abundant and welcoming and looking like they are well maintained.
 If not green spaces, we'd found, every now and then a small neighbourhood park, with a slide, a sandbox, a couple of benches, and trees that somehow manage to grow tall between apartment blocks.
 Other days it's a long, narrow green strip along a river, or a wider park with walking paths, a pond, and people's laughter carried by the wind.

-And, what's even better, is that all those green spaces, parks, are reachable.
-Within 30-minutes walking distance there are so many.
-Days, weekends spent with park-hunting.
+And what's even better is that all those green spaces and parks are reachable.
+Within a 30-minute walking distance, there are so many.
+Days and weekends are spent park-hunting.
 "Which park are we going to today?" becomes a daily question with the kids.
 Are we going to that park near the railway so my son can see the trains passing by?
 (Kids love trains!)
 Or to the one a bit further, with slides on the hill?

-As someone who spent years in a place where a "park" sometimes meant a patch of grass next to a road, or a muddy one enclosed with steel fences that is only open on certain hours, this abundance still feels unreal.

 And it's not only the parks.
 It's the trees tucked into corners: in front of convenience stores, beside vending machines, in the middle of small parking lots.
 Trees growing out of tiny squares of soil cut into the pavement near a very busy intersection.
 Potted plants in front of houses, creating mini-jungles in narrow residential streets.